jrobind/thefrontendcoach.com/src/posts/how-to-read-code.md

 The main file that we are looking at in this example is `index.ts` and the full file path is `details-dialog-element/src/index.ts`.
 The codebase isn’t exceptionally large and it’s not too difficult to determine which files contain the main JavaScript for the project.
 From the file extension, we can already determine that this file contains [TypeScript](https://www.typescriptlang.org/) which is a superset of JavaScript.

+Although the code is written in TypeScript, eventually when we come to inspect it in the browser the code will be plain JavaScript.
+To run TypeScript in a browser, it first needs to be transpiled into JavaScript with the TypeScript compiler (tsc).
+Without digressing too much, I'll leave it up to you to explore how this works.
+Try and utilise some of the steps in this code reading process to help your understanding.
+If you're still left wondering where this transpilation takes place I'd encourage you to check the `package.json` and `tsconfig.json` at the [project root](https://github.com/github/details-dialog-element).

 For beginners, it can be overwhelming working in a codebase with a complex file structure - especially if you’re used to working on smaller projects that you’ve created from scratch.
 It’s useful to spend some time figuring out where your code sits within this structure.
 You can also determine other pieces of useful information that may assist you later, such as where the tests or documentation live.

 ### 4. Research unfamiliar terms/concepts

-Now take some time to read over the code with `index.ts`.
+Now take some time to read over the code within `index.ts`.
 There are nearly 300 lines of code in this file so you might feel a little lost and overwhelmed by it, but I encourage you to be patient and stick to the process and things will start to make sense.

 Make sure you go through the code line by line.
 The main outcome from this step of the process is to produce a list of terms/vocabulary that you either don’t understand or you’re unsure of.